rdinch/MathResourceStudio-Help/docs/exercise-sets/Ratio and Percent/percent-of-numbers---advanced.md

 2. Select the desired style.

-CHANGE PARAMETERS FOR THE PERCENTAGES
+## Change Parameters for the Percentages

-## Change the range of values
+### Change the range of values for the percentages

 To achieve values within a set range, set the the high end of the range and the low end of the range.